-We then move to higher frequency and estimate real-time statistics in three steps.
-First, taking moving averages of current and adjacent-year micro-data, or using the latest file (2019) from 2020 onwards, we create monthly files by rescaling each component of national income to its monthly seasonally-adjusted aggregate value.
+We then move to higher frequency and estimate monthly statistics in three steps.
+First, taking moving averages of current and adjacent-year annual micro-data, or using the latest file (2021) from 2021 onwards, we create monthly files by rescaling each component of national income to its monthly seasonally-adjusted aggregate value.
 Second, we incorporate high-frequency changes in the wage distribution using monthly survey micro-data and tabulations of monthly and quarterly surveys and administrative records.
-Building on the important work of Lee (2020), we show that public tabulations of the Quarterly Census of Employment and Wages by 6-digits NAICS industry \times county \times ownership sector (public vs. private) can be used to predict changes in wage inequality remarkably well, including at the top of the distribution which is not well covered in existing household surveys.
-For example, the share of wages earned in the top 1% of industries \times counties \times ownership sector with the highest average wage (e.g., securities brokerage in New York county; Internet publishing and broadcasting in Santa Clara county) is strongly correlated with the share of wages earned by the top 1% workers.
-This allows us to project high-frequency changes in wages within the top 10% of the distribution reliably.
+Building on the important work of Lee (2020), we show that public tabulations of the Quarterly Census of Employment and Wages by 6-digits NAICS industry $\times$ county $\times$ ownership sector (public vs. private) can be used to predict changes in wage inequality remarkably well, including at the top of the distribution.
+For example, the share of wages earned in the top 1% of industries $\times$ counties with the highest average wage (e.g., securities brokerage in New York county; Internet publishing in Santa Clara county) is strongly correlated with the share of wages earned by the top 1% workers.
+This allows us to project changes in wages within the top 10% of the distribution reliably.
 For the bottom 90%, which is well covered by household surveys, we estimate real-time wage levels by averaging predictions from tabulated employment surveys and from the monthly Current Population Survey.

 Third, we model changes in other components of pretax and posttax national income.
 For business and capital income, we account for changes in the aggregate value of each component (rental income, corporate profits, etc.) and assume that within-component distributions are unchanged in the short term.
-For government transfers, we model the distribution of new programs using program parameters, eligibility rules, and public sources, paying special attention to the new programs created during the Covid-19 pandemic such as the Paycheck Protection Program, for which detailed public data about beneficiaries and studies of incidence exist.
+For government transfers, we model the distribution of new programs using program parameters, eligibility rules, and public sources.

-We test and successfully validate our methodology by applying it retrospectively back to 1976.
-Comparing predicted to observed income changes, we find that we correctly anticipate whether income is growing or falling 89% of the time for the top 1%, 93% for the next 9%, and 82% for the next 40% and for the bottom 50% (which often have negligible income growth over our sample period).
-We provide extensive quantification of the bias and noise of our projections, which for all income concepts (e.g., pretax vs. posttax) and income groups are found to be limited.
+We test and validate our methodology by applying it retrospectively back to 1976.
+Comparing predicted to observed income changes, we find that we correctly anticipate whether income is growing or falling about 80%-90% of the time for the different income groups.
+We provide quantification of the bias and noise of our projections, which for all income concepts (e.g., pretax vs. posttax) and income groups are found to be limited.
 Our methodology delivers accurate predictions during and in the immediate aftermath of recessions, when real-time estimates are most valuable from a policy perspective.
-Even tough it does no rely on tax data, our methodology is unbiased for the top 1%.

-The intuition for why our methodology delivers reliable results is the following.
+The intuition for why our methodology generally delivers reliable results is the following.
 About 30% of national income is capital income.
-Because wealth is a stock variable, the concentration of the various components of capital income is relatively slow-moving at high frequency.
+Because wealth is a stock variable, the concentration of the various components of capital income is slow-moving at high frequency.
 The impact of capital income on total income inequality is mostly driven by changes in the size of the different components of aggregate capital income-such as corporate profits and housing rents-over the business cycle, changes which are captured by our methodology.
 For labor income, which accounts for about 70% of national income, short-term changes in the distribution can be large, as unemployment spikes in recessions.
-But in contrast to capital income, for labor income we do not assume stable distributions within component: we capture high-frequency distributional changes thanks to our combination of household and employment surveys.
+But in contrast to capital income, for labor income we do not assume stable distributions: we capture high-frequency distributional changes thanks to our combination of household and employment surveys.